chhe/livecli/docs/cli.rst

 Sideloading plugins
 -------------------

-Streamlink will attempt to load standalone plugins from these directories:
+Livecli will attempt to load standalone plugins from these directories:

 ================= ====================================================
 Platform          Location
 ================= ====================================================
-Unix-like (POSIX) $XDG_CONFIG_HOME/streamlink/plugins
+Unix-like (POSIX) $XDG_CONFIG_HOME/livecli/plugins
-Windows           %APPDATA%\\streamlink\\plugins
+Windows           %APPDATA%\\livecli\\plugins
 ================= ====================================================

 .. note::

     If a plugin is added with the same name as a built-in plugin then the added plugin will take precedence.
-This is useful if you want to upgrade plugins independently of the Streamlink version.
+This is useful if you want to upgrade plugins independently of the Livecli version.

 Playing built-in streaming protocols directly
 ---------------------------------------------

-There are many types of streaming protocols used by services today and Streamlink supports most of them.
-It's possible to tell Streamlink to access a streaming protocol directly instead of relying on a plugin to extract the streams from a URL for you.
+There are many types of streaming protocols used by services today and Livecli supports most of them.
+It's possible to tell Livecli to access a streaming protocol directly instead of relying on a plugin to extract the streams from a URL for you.